 Legal Definition of United States Court of Federal Claims

-The claims over which this court has jurisdiction include those based on the Constitution, acts of Congress, regulations of an executive agency, contracts with the United States, actions for damages not sounding in tort, claims of American Indian groups against the United States, and certain tax cases (as claims for tax refunds).
+Note: The claims over which this court has jurisdiction include those based on the Constitution, acts of Congress, regulations of an executive agency, contracts with the United States, actions for damages not sounding in tort, claims of American Indian groups against the United States, and certain tax cases (as claims for tax refunds).
 Private bills are referred to it from Congress for advisory findings as to whether there is a genuine legal or equitable claim for relief.
 The court does not have jurisdiction over claims for pensions or claims based on treaties with foreign nations.

 - A Thanksgiving Word Quiz Take the quiz

 - Great Scrabble Words—A Quiz Take the quiz